Project Reference: 2017-1-IT02-KA204-036691

-MOM (2017-2020/IT) Maternity opportunities and mainstreaming: Transferable skills and competence.
+MOM – Maternity opportunities and mainstreaming: Transferable skills and competence.

-The specific MOM’s aim is to transfer, adapt and exploit the method carried out by Piano C with a target of unemployed mothers, then design an European innovative training program to turn parental skills into job skills, assessing it according to the ECVET framework.
+The specific aim is to transfer, adapt and exploit the method carried out by Piano C with a target of unemployed mothers, then design a European innovative training program to turn parental skills into job skills, assessing it according to the ECVET framework.
 MOM’s set of competences comes mainly from a non-formal, informal learning process.
-One of the project expected results is making these competences visible, validated and recognized in order to capitalize the learning results in an EU perspective.
+One of the project’s expected results is making these competences visible, validated and recognized in order to capitalize the learning results in an EU perspective.

 The second aim is to create an e-Campus where unemployed mothers and caregivers can find open training tools aimed at reinforcing their employability, assessing and enhancing their motherhood competences and developing other professional skills.
 They will join a peer community where find motivation, information, suggestions and opportunities aimed at fostering and reinforcing their presence in the job market.

 MOM’s target groups are mothers that lost their jobs due to maternity; women who face difficulties in finding a job because they are mothers; women returners; single mothers who need to improve their job presence, and; pregnant women who want to reinforce their competences for a future job.